top of page

 8. ALTERNATIVES TO TAXIS IN MARRAKECH ?

-2. RIDE-HAILING APPS
+RIDE-HAILING APPS

 9. WHAT TO DO IN CASE OF PROBLEM WITH A TAXI DRIVER ?

-• Report the incident to the Tourist Police, a special unit of the Moroccan police dedicated to protecting and assisting tourists in Marrakech.
+If you experience a problem or dispute with a taxi driver, be sure to note the taxi’s license number and report the incident to the Tourist Police, a special unit of the Moroccan police dedicated to assisting and protecting tourists in Marrakech.

-👉🏻 Tourist Police phone number in Marrakech: +212 (0) 524 38 46 01
+📌 Tourist Police in Marrakech: +212 (0) 524 38 46 01

 10. COMMON TAXI SCAMS IN MARRAKECH HOW TO AVOID THEM

-In Marrakech, as in many major tourist cities, taxi scams can sometimes occur.
+In Marrakech, as in many major tourist cities, taxi scams can sometimes occur:

 UNNECESSARILY LONG ROUTES